kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

     status: {}

 ### configMap
 A `configMap` is a reference to a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) in Kubernetes.
+A `configMap` can be presented to the VM as disks or as a filesystem.
+Each method is described in the following sections and both have some advantages and disadvantages, e.g. `disk` does not support dynamic change propagation and `filesystem` does not support live migration.
+Therefore, depending on the use-case, one or the other may be more suitable.

+#### As a disk
-An extra `iso` disk will be allocated which has to be mounted on a VM.
-To mount the `configMap` users can use `cloudInit` and the disks serial number.
+By using disk, an extra `iso` disk will be allocated which has to be mounted on a VM.
+To mount the `configMap` users can use `cloudInit` and the disk's serial number.
 The `name` needs to be set for a reference to the created kubernetes `ConfigMap`.

 > **Note:** Currently, ConfigMap update is not propagate into the VMI.
 If